-Further knowledge of the grammar and of essential vocabulary in order to lead the students to a pre-intermediate level of proficiency with regards to basic interactions with customers, clients, and colleagues
+Further knowledge of the grammar and of essential vocabulary in order to lead the students to a pre-intermediate level of proficiency with regards to basic interactions with customers, clients, and colleagues in the tourism and hospitality industry.
+Emphasis is placed on developing listening, speaking, reading and writing skills through an integrated approach.
+Continuation of level 5 - ICHL 185.

-ICHL 187 Spanish VII for Hospitality and Tourism Industry Prerequisite(s): ICHL 186
+ICHL 187 Spanish VII for Hospitality and Tourism Industry